A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Methods for the Field Equations

 where $\Delta t = t^{k} - t^{k-1}$, for any $k$, is the grid spacing in time.
 Evaluating the remaining terms in equation \eqref{eq:two-way wave eqn} at time level $t^{n+1}$, and inserting the above difference approximation, we obtain

 which can be rearranged to obtain the semi-discrete equation

-where we have introduced the parameter $\alpha = 1/ \left(c \Delta t\right)$.
 We note that the source term is treated implicitly in this method, which creates additional complications if the source function $S$ depends on $u$.
 This necessitates some form of iteration, which increases the cost of the method.